-1. Land Use and Intensity a.
+- a.
 Industrial businesses that require large site sizes and/or space for outdoor storage of materials or equipment shall be encouraged to locate within the 46IP. b.
 A variety of commercial business shall also be accommodated within the southern area of the 46IP, along Highway No. 46.

 2. Access a.
 All roadway surfaces in the 46IP shall be developed to a heavy haul standard and Council may require pavement depending on the density of development and expected traffic counts in the area.

-3. Complementary and Compatible Development a.
-Compatibility with adjacent land uses is of primary importance and developers may be required to construct screening fencing or carry out landscaping activities on site and in buffer strips as part of initial on-site construction activities.
+3. Complementary and Compatible Development

+compatible Development

+construction activities.

+- 4. Aesthetics and Business Promotion

-a.
+- a.
 Developers may be required to provide fencing around lots for screening, site control or security.